mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 ## Uninstall

 A System Admin can uninstall an App using the `/apps uninstall` slash command.
-On uninstallation appropriate bot and an OAuth app are deleted, and an `OnUninstall` call is sent to the App if it was defined in the manifest.
+On uninstallation appropriate bot and an OAuth app are deleted, and an `OnUninstall` [callback]({{<ref "/integrate/apps/lifecycle/callbacks">}}) is sent to the App if it was defined in the manifest.
 User data is not deleted.

 {{<mermaid>}}
 sequenceDiagram